Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 3rd argument: A [FluidStackIngredient](../bindings/#fluid-stack-ingredient), the input fluid added via a fluid container
 - *Optional 4th argument*: A string, the registry name of a sound event, defaults to `minecraft:block.brewing_stand.brew`[^1]

+{: .notice }
+Barrels will not accept fluids that are not tagged `tfc:usable_in_barrel`, make sure that both the output fluid and the input fluid(s) are tagged as such

 ### Example

 ```js